Conceptualization of Fresh to Slightly Saline Water in the Deep Glen Rose Formation, Maverick Basin, Texas

 In this presentation, Cody Draper, P.G., summarizes known information on the abundant fresh to slightly saline water in the deep Glen Rose Formation of the Maverick Basin, as part of the TWDB contracted study with INTERA.

-Highlights: Fluid production is characterized upon well completion by an initial volume of oil with a significant portion of water that “waters out” over the span of one to five years to be almost entirely fresh to slightly saline water.
+Highlights: Fluid production is characterized upon well completion by an initial volume of oil with a significant portion of water that -waters out- over the span of one to five years to be almost entirely fresh to slightly saline water.
 Currently, many of these wells flow fresh to slightly saline water to the surface without a pump.
 Water production is focused along a shear zone in central Maverick County where the Glen Rose has increased porosity from dolomitization, likely from interaction with hydrothermal fluids.
 The possible extent of the Maverick Basin aquifer includes central and southern Maverick County, western Dimmit County, and southwestern Zavala County, with recharge likely occurring from the west in the Sierra del Burro Mountains in Mexico, as evidenced by isotopic data.
 In addition, Cody reviews suggested methods for performing aquifer tests using existing oil wells.